Twas the night before Yulemas, when all through the flat,

 Not a creature was stirring, except for that cat.

 While watching the tree with a diamond hard stare,

 She said "Is it me, or does that there tree look bare?"

-With a twitch of an ear and wrinkle of nose
+With a twitch of a tail and wrinkle of nose

 A bound in the air, up the tree she rose.